Palestinians clash with Israeli police at Jerusalem holy site, 152 injured | Law-Order

 Police detained hundreds of Palestinians, a spokesman for Israeli Prime Minister Naftali Bennett said in a tweet.
 "We are working to restore calm, on the Temple Mount and across Israel.
 Alongside that, we are preparing for any scenario and the security forces are ready for any task," Bennett said.

-The Palestinian Foreign Ministry, referring to the Al-Aqsa violence, said it "holds Israel fully and directly responsible for this crime and its consequences".
+The Palestinian Foreign Ministry, referring to the violence in the holy compound, said it "holds Israel fully and directly responsible for this crime and its consequences".
 'FLAGRANT VIOLATION'

-Jordan condemned the Israeli police raid into the compound as "a flagrant violation".
-Jordan’s Hashemite ruling family is the custodian of the Muslim and Christian holy sites in East Jerusalem.
 Israel recognised the Hashemite role as custodian of Al-Aqsa as part of the two countries’ 1994 peace treaty, and maintains overall security control over the site.
+Tor Wennesland, the U.N. special envoy for Middle East peacemaking, urged all sides "to help calm the situation, avoid spreading inflammatory rhetoric and speak up against those seeking to escalate the situation".

 Tensions this year have been heightened in part by Ramadan coinciding with the Jewish celebration of Passover.
 Last year saw nightly clashes between Palestinians and Israeli police during the Muslim fasting month.
 Threats of Palestinian displacement in East Jerusalem and police raids at Al-Aqsa helped ignite an 11-day Israel-Gaza war that killed more than 250 Palestinians in Gaza and 13 people in Israel.

-Israel claims all of Jerusalem as its eternal, indivisible capital.
+Israel claims all of Jerusalem as its eternal capital.
 Palestinians seek to make East Jerusalem, including its Muslim, Christian and Jewish holy sites, the capital of a future state.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)